romanlutz/icarus/README.md

 Currently only for one-cache scenarios!
 Changes are coming...
+This is a fork of the original icarus project!

 # Icarus ICN caching simulator
 Icarus is a Python-based discrete-event simulator for evaluating caching